mitTransportAnalyst/CoAXs/README.md

 Note to users: There are scroll bar issues present.
 Also, recorded issues of `post` fails on retrieving large geoJSONs.
 For usability, make sure you are running Mozilla FF (latest version).
 Also, since we have yet to custom remove the scroll bar issue - if you are running a Windows OS, use https://userstyles.org/styles/5449/scrollbar-hidden-hide-scrollbars-totally to deal with the scroll bar situation.

 ### View staging server online
-The latest pushes at the end of day from the master branch are available online at `http://coaxs-staging.herokuapp.com/#/maps`.
-Due to cross-origin request issues, please be sure that you are going to `http` and NOT `https`.
+See an online demo at http://mittransportanalyst.github.io/boston/.
+Due to cross-origin request issues, please be sure that on Heroku you are going to `http` and NOT `https`.
 If you type in the address without specifically designating `http`, Heroku will route you automatically to `https`, so please be aware of that.

 ### How to get this up and running
 ##### Node, npm, Bower